 When finally all 32 group members were gathered by the police officers, they had to stand in two lines.
 While they were lining up, “two of the Pakistani people talked loud, and police gave them a big kick”.
 The two persons that were kicked fell to the ground and were kicked several times by one officer onto their legs and backs.

-The group of people was then walked to the main road (highway 36) which took them approximately 10 minutes.
-At the side of the road, a white police van for prisoner transport (without windows) was waiting for them.
-In groups of 16 people per van, the people on the move were forced to step in.
-The car did not have enough sitting places for everyone so that four people were forced to stand during the ride.
+The group of people then walked to the main road which took them approximately 10 minutes.
+At the side of the road, a white police van for prisoner transport (without windows), as the respondent describes, was waiting for them.
+In groups of 16 people per van, the people-on-the-move were forced to step in.
+The car did not have enough sitting places for everyone so four people were forced to stand during the ride.

 During the passage to the border (about 30 mins), the AC was turned on cold temperature so that the people inside the van were freezing.
 At the border, one police officer opened the backdoor of the van while another was holding a flashlight into the face of the people exiting the van.
 A third police officer was standing at the side with a dog.